 Border disputes often represent complex geopolitical disagreements as well as a challenge for cartographers.
 It is problematic to ensure that maps reflect the borders without any bias towards either side of the conflict.
 To ease this issue, MapTiler Cloud enables users to display the borders according to the selected country’s policy.
 In this article, we will show you the way how this is done.

 To change disputed borders on your maps, you need to have a MapTiler Cloud account created.
 If you don’t have one yet, please register for free at MapTiler Cloud or directly purchase at MapTiler Cloud - Plans.
+For advanced users, we recommend checking the list of the possible values of

 A boundary or territorial dispute is a disagreement over an area of land claimed by two or more political entities.
 Each involved party would publish its own maps where the area would be within their state territory.
 The conflicts can originate from historical background, different religious or ethnic perspectives, the possession of strategic natural resources or of a complex combination of a variety of these factors.
 What makes the mapping of border disputes even more difficult is the fact, that every conflict is unique and has its own geopolitical issues.